What Are Innovative Coatings & Finishes for Cosmetic Boxes in 2026?

 #1 - Gloss

-Gloss is bright, shiny, and reflective.
+Gloss is bright, shiny, and reflective cosmetic packaging finishing.
 It makes images and colors appear more saturated and eye-catching.
 Especially for cosmetics like bright lipsticks, bold eye shadows, or glossy skin products, gloss finishes reinforce vibrancy.
 It’s also easy to clean, and smudges and dust wipe off quickly.
 The only consideration: fingerprints show easily, so gloss works best when sheen aligns with brand style.

 #2 - Matte